orangemn6/docs/content/school/biology/cell-membrane-transport.md

 ![](https://knowt-user-attachments.s3.amazonaws.com/f6f6250e-7c3e-46ec-a585-d2d24875d7a4.jpg)

 **[[Transpiration]]** is the movement of water through a plant and its xylem, from absorption to evaporation.
-Plants lose large amounts of water in their leaves through transpiration’s bulk transport.
+Plants lose large amounts of water in their leaves through [[Transpiration]]’s bulk transport.

 **Root pressure** is a weak form of transport used by smaller plants.
 Roots are hypertonic, so water will flow into them.
 The increase of water pushes itself further up the plant and eventually out the leaves.
 This only works for shorter distances.